Meet Dr. Wasiak

 Which hospitals is Dr. Wasiak affiliated with?

-Dr. Wasiak is affiliated with Huron Valley-Sanai Hospital, where he is Chief of Podiatric Services, and Providence Park Hospital.
+Dr. Wasiak is affiliated with Huron Valley-Sinai Hospital, where he is Chief of Podiatric Services.

 Where is Community Foot Centers located?